Protests Sway Miami U. on Student Housing Site

 - May 12, 2015

-After considering feedback from students, alumnae and faculty members, Miami University has decided to change the location of a planned student housing project.
+After considering feedback from students, alumni and faculty members, Miami University has decided to change the location of a planned student housing project.